parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 Log of a base less than 2 or a value less than 1 is undefined.
 Apart from an overflow, there is no valid 0 result.
 So 0 is used as the invalid parameter sentinel.
 As with all native operators, overflow guards are left to the caller.
 The implementation may not *cause* an overflow not inherent in the parameterization.

-Division implies that the native division operator (`/`) should determine the result type, based on its operand types.
+Division implies that the native division operator (`/`) determines the result type, based on its operand types.

 ## Power
 Integer powers are implemented as repeated multiplication of the base by itself.